 - Billboards are pollution and rarely read.

-- Print is a waste of time and paper.
+- Print and Magazines is a waste of time and paper.

 There’s no doubt that the growth of digital media has opened up the door to powerful new options.
 Countless options, in fact.
 We’ll discuss that more.
 But at HS, we’ve found one advantage of so-called traditional media is creative flexibility.